Assassination of Lasantha Wickrematunge: International

-In a statement ahead of World Press Freedom Day Ban Ki Moon called on the government of Sri Lanka to ensure that those responsible for Lasantha Wickrematunge's murder were found and prosecuted.
+In a statement ahead of World Press Freedom Day Ban Ki-moon called on the government of Sri Lanka to ensure that those responsible for Lasantha Wickrematunge's murder were found and prosecuted.

 An editorial in Time magazine called his death "A personal loss to Time".

 Wickrematunge's widow of 13 days, Sonali Samarasinghe Wickrematunge, fled the country a month after Wickrematunge's death and now calls herself an editor in exile.

 Funeral

 The funeral of Lasantha Wickrematunge was one of the largest public funerals held in Sri Lanka.
 Wickrematunge's funeral was open to the public.
 Opposition leaders, human rights activists and diplomats demonstrated in protest of his killing.

 Investigation

 After denying all responsibility for the attack the Rajapaksa government called for an investigation.
 Despite intense media pressure, no one was arrested, and Sri Lankan media speculated that the murder investigation may "end up as a cover-up", and that safeguards for an independent media appeared bleak.

 After Mahinda Rajapaksa's defeat at the presidential election in 2015, the new government of President Maithripala Sirisena reopened the investigation over allegations that former Defence Secretary Gotabhaya Rajapaksa ordered the assassination.

 Ranil Wickremesinghe, the former Prime Minister, accused Sarath Fonseka, the former army commander, of the murder of Lasantha Wickrematunge in 2008 and 2009.
-In 2011, the former MP Rajiva Wijesinha told the BBC Sinhala Service that the British High Commission in Colombo had told him it possessed evidence that Fonseka was involved in the assassination of Wickremetunge.
+In 2011, the former MP Rajiva Wijesinha told the BBC Sinhala Service that the British High Commission in Colombo had told him it possessed evidence that Fonseka was involved in the assassination of Wickrematunge.
 According to Fonseka, the order for the assassination was given by Gotabaya.

 In October 2016, a retired intelligence officer committed suicide and left a note claiming he was the killer of Wickrematunge and that the intelligence officers that were arrested and under investigation were innocent.
 The intelligence officer's family reported to police that they did not believe the officer's death was a suicide.

+Investigation done by the CID revealed that the Sri Lankan military had abducted two Tamil youths named Balraj Ram Prakash and Kumarasingham Vishnukumar riding a motorcycle in Vavuniya on 18 January 2009, murdered them and stole their motorcycle in an attempt to frame the LTTE for Wickrematunge's assassination.